andrewedstrom/andrewedstrom.github.io/_posts/2017-09-18-not-knowing.md

 Regularly considering the perspective of the beginner is vital to making software that lasts.
 It is vital to avoiding tech debt.
 But it is very difficult to do for someone who has been immersed in a project for so long that they know it inside and out, a.k.a. the people on your team.

 That's where you come in.
 You are real life beginner.
 There you are in every meeting, asking questions when you don't understand, and in the process holding a mirror up to your team and showing them what their work looks like to someone just getting ramped up.
-If you're confused, that might be a smell suggesting that that other beginners might be confused. **By asking for clarification, you can accidentally shine a light on the things that need fixing, the things no one else sees, revealing ways for the team to improve.**
+If you're confused, that might be a smell suggesting that that other beginners might be confused. **By asking for clarification, you can accidentally shine a light on the things that need fixing—the things no one else sees—revealing ways for the team to improve.**

 # An important word of warning

 All of that said, your goal in asking questions and voicing your own confusion is not to change your team.
 Your goal is simply to understand the way things are.
 Refrain from passing judgement.

-One of the fastest ways to destroy your rapport with a new team is to be the guy who shows up on his first day and starts telling everyone that they are doing things wrong.
+One of the fastest ways to destroy your rapport with a new team is to be the one who shows up on their first day and starts telling everyone that they are doing things wrong.
 Your job in the beginning is to learn.
 Until you deeply understand the status quo, you are not qualified to have an opinion about it.

 Let the others decide if your lack of understanding says something about the health of the team.
 Don't even bring it up.